Home economics: Twenty-first century

-Today FCS is part of the broader Career Technical Education umbrella.
+Today FCS is part of the broader Career Technical Education (CTE) umbrella.
 Career and technical education is a term applied to programs that specialize in skilled trades, applied sciences, modern technologies, and career preparation.
-While traditional Home Economics focused on preparing women to care for a husband, family and home, Family Consumer Science continues to adapt its course offerings to meet the needs of today’s students both for personal growth and professional opportunities.
+While traditional home economics focused on preparing women to care for a family and home, family consumer science continues to adapt its course offerings to meet the needs of students both for personal growth and professional opportunities.
 Students can take classes in culinary arts, education, food science, nutrition, health and wellness, interior design, child development, personal finance, textiles, apparel, and retailing.
-Students who take FCS classes also have the opportunity to join the student organization Family, Career, and Community Leaders of America.“ Since 1945, FCCLA members have been making a difference in their families, careers, and communities by addressing important personal, work, and societal issues through Family and Consumer Sciences education.”
-Through participating in FCS and FCCLA integrated events students develop 21st Century skills such as applied academic skills, critical thinking, resource management, information use, and interpersonal skills.
+Students who take FCS classes can join the student organization Family, Career, and Community Leaders of America.

-Present day, the prevalence of FCS and CTE courses help prepare students for careers rather than traditional courses that prepare one for university rather than life skills.
+FCS and CTE courses help prepare students for careers rather than university.
 Also, homemaking and home economics courses have developed a negative connotation because of the negative gender bias associated with home economics courses.
 Despite this, homemaking is now socially acceptable for both men and women to partake in.
 In the United States, both men and women are expected to take care of the home, the children, and the finances.
 More women are pursuing higher education rather than homemaking.
 In 2016, 56.4% of college students were female as opposed to 34.5% in 1956.
 Some schools are starting to incorporate life skill courses back into their curriculum, but as a whole, home economics courses have been in major decline in the past century.